idanye/git-vcm/README.md

 You’ll be prompted to:

 1. Choose a commit type
-2. Write a short description (max 55 chars)
+2. Write a short description
-3. Optionally provide a long description
+3. Review your message and approve or cancel to commit

 Commit message format: